The SOFIA Massive (SOMA) Star Formation Q-band Follow-up. II. Hydrogen Recombination Lines Toward High-Mass Protostars: Conclusions

 \item The observed line widths cannot be accounted for by thermal broadening alone.
 We consider that dynamical broadening plays a significant role in explaining the width of the HRLs, suggesting the presence of turbulence, rotation, or outflow broadened line widths of ionized gas.
 The potential contribution of dynamical broadening for all sources has been estimated by subtracting the thermal line width from the measured line widths.

-\item The intensity profiles of the H$\alpha$ and H$\beta$ transitions show an increasing trend with frequency for G45.12 and G28.20 with slope $\sim$ 1 obtained form powe-law fit, for G45.47 it is almost flat.
+\item The intensity profiles of the H$\alpha$ and H$\beta$ transitions show an increasing trend with frequency for G45.12 and G28.20, with slope $\sim$ 1 obtained from a power-law fit, for G45.47 it is almost flat.
 In contrast, Orion KL exhibits a decreasing intensity trend with increasing frequency.
 This could be due to several reasons, such as differences in physical structures (e.g., electron density), optically thin or thin lines, stimulated emission, maser effects, and beam dilutions.
 Further investigation is required with the systematic high-spatial resolution data.

 \end{itemize}